MBB232/openshot-qt/doc/AboutDoc/Documentation_About.rst

   ..
 TODO:: Add subdirectory

   ..
-TRANSLATION NOTE: After translating tables, make sure that the underlining of table rows stay the same length as the new words.
+TRANSLATION NOTE: After translating tables make sure they do not break.
+The underlining of table rows needs to be the same length as the new words.

 Images
 ------

-**Please make sure to add your images under the GPL3 as well.**
+.. caution:: Please make sure to add your images under the GPL3 as well.

 **PNG** is the preferred format for screenshots, as it's not subject to compression artifacts the way JPG is.
 JPG is fine too, though, if the quality is high enough (Compression of 90% or better).